openzipkin/zipkin/zipkin-server/README.md

                            to 0 as it would mean a machine failure results in data loss.
     * `ES_USERNAME` and `ES_PASSWORD`: Elasticsearch basic authentication, which defaults to empty string.
                                        Use when X-Pack security (formerly Shield) is in place.
-    * `ES_HTTP_LOGGING`: When set, controls the volume of HTTP logging of the Elasticsearch Api.
+    * `ES_HTTP_LOGGING`: When set, controls the volume of HTTP logging of the Elasticsearch API.
                          Options are BASIC, HEADERS, BODY Example usage: